j-geuter/SinkhornNNHybrid/README.md

 The code is structured in six files, `DualOTComputation`, `networks`, `utils`, `sinkhorn`, `costmatrix` and `datacreation`.
 The main files you'll need reproduce the results from the thesis are `DualOTComputation` and `sinkhorn`, and `utils` contains some useful functions that let you visualize or plot data.
 To generate training and testing data first, you'll need the
 `datacreation` file.
 The `costmatrix` file contains a function to create cost matrices based on the Euclidean distance, and `networks` the neural network class; you won't need to actively use either of these files unless you want to define your own cost function or network structure, in which case it is easiest to alter the `euclidean_cost_matrix` function and the `FCNN` class therein.
 The `requirements.txt` file lists all dependencies and their versions.
-Note: the project has not been tested for CUDA compatibility.
+The project is CUDA compatible.

 ## Code Overview
 We will first have a quick look at the six files containing all code, before going over how to replicate the results from the thesis in the next section.